What are allergies?

 Over-the-counter products, such as antihistamine eye drops, can reduce redness, itchiness, and other symptoms.
 Artificial tears can also help by flushing allergens out of the eyes.
 These products are available at most drug stores.
 Ask our optometrists for their recommendations.
 Not all products are right for you.
 When over-the-counter products do not alleviate the symptoms, prescription medications are the next in line to combat the allergens.
 Allergy shots are also helpful for some patients.

 An allergic reaction can make the eye overly sensitive.
 Allergy symptoms such as itching, dryness, and tearing can make wearing contact lenses uncomfortable.
 The protein contained in the tears from your irritated eyes can build up on the surface of the contact lenses.
 This causes even more irritation to the eyes, which causes more tearing, and the cycle continues.

-Some eye symptoms and discomfort can be reduced with proper cleaning of your contact lenses.
-The following tips may help:
+Some eye symptoms and discomfort can be reduced by following these helpful tips:

-- To clean a contact lens, hold it in the palm of your hand, and rub the lens in lens cleaner to remove dirt, debris, oils, pollens, and some proteins adhering to the lens.
+Clean your contact lens daily.
+Hold it in the palm of your hand, and rub the lens in lens cleaner to remove dirt, debris, oils, pollens, and some proteins adhering to the lens.

 Make sure to use the lens care system recommended by our optometrists.
 Ingredients found in certain lens care systems can make eye irritation worse.

 Replace your contact lenses and case frequently.
 Daily disposable contact lenses are a great option for those patients with eye allergies.